tilburgsciencehub/website/content/building-blocks/automate-and-execute-your-work/automate-your-workflow/task-scheduling.md

 10. Click **"OK"** and fill out your password.
 If done correctly, your newly scheduled task should be added to the Task Scheduler Library window.

 {{% tip %}}
-Run the following Python command to figure out the path of your Python installation.
+Run the following command in, for example Spider or a Jupyter Notebook, to figure out the path of your Python installation.
 ```python
 import os, sys
 print(os.path.dirname(sys.executable))